-Wayne Shorter is a Grammy winning jazz saxophonist and composer.
-With a career spanning over 50 years he is one of the most influential musicians in the genre.
+Wayne Shorter was a Grammy winning jazz saxophonist and composer.
+With a career spanning over 50 years he was one of the most influential musicians in the genre.
 Shorter rose to prominence as the tenor saxophonist and eventually musical director of Art Blakey's Jazz Messengers.
 In the 1960s he joined Miles Davis' Second Great Quintet where he was a prolific composer contributing tunes such as "E.S.P" and "Footprints."
 In 1970 he left Davis to co-found the ground breaking jazz-rock fusion group The Weather Report.
 Shorter played with The Weather Report until the mid-1980s and continued working on both solo and group projects throughout the 1990s.
 In 2000 he formed the Wayne Shorter Quartet and continued to perform with them until health issues forced him to stop.

 During the Weather Report Years Shorter played the soprano saxophone almost exclusively.
 In 2014 Wayne Shorter was awarded a Grammy Lifetime Achievement Award.
 Wayne Shorter, Esperanza Spaulding and Frank Gehry are currently working on developing an original opera titled Iphigenia scheduled to open in 2021.